6 Tips for Wellness

-I will be the first to admit that for the majority of my life I didnt care to much about my health.
+I will be the first to admit that for the majority of my life I didn’t care to much about my health.
 I ate anything and everything I wanted, did minimal exercise, and never really made sure I was getting a good night sleep.
 Luckily for me, I am naturally very thin so putting on lots of weight was never a concern.
 However, after graduating college I made a lifestyle change and decided it was time to start controlling my diet, going to the gym 5-7 times a week, and making sure I am getting 7-8 hours of sleep.
 It’s truly amazing the difference a healthy diet and regular exercise can have on your quality of life.
 Not only will your physical condition improve, but so will your mental condition.
 You will feel more energized, more confident, and stronger.
+So below I would like to share 6 tips for wellness.

 By Sara Palmer, PH.D.